-Roasted Delicata Squash with three different flavor options - brown sugar cinnamon, rosemary maple, or coconut curry - make the most delicious side dish for a holiday meal or just dinner at home.
-Jump to Recipe keyboard_arrow_down
+Roasted Delicata Squash with three different flavor options - brown sugar cinnamon, rosemary maple, or coconut curry - makes the most delicious side dish for a holiday meal or just dinner at home.

 Learn how to cook Delicata squash in the oven so that it comes out perfectly tender and caramelized every time.
 From how to pick it, prep it, and three different flavor ideas, we've got you covered when it comes to this delicious winter squash.